kubemq-io/kubemq-node/README.md

 ## Main Concepts.

 - Metadata: The metadata allows us to pass additional information with the event.
-Can be in any form that can be presented as a string, i.e., struct, JSON, XML and many more.
+It can be in any form that can be presented as a string, i.e., struct, JSON, XML, and many more.
 - Body: The actual content of the event.
-Can be in any form that is serializable into a byte array, i.e., string, struct, JSON, XML, Collection, binary file and many more.
+It can be in any form that is serializable into a byte array, i.e., string, struct, JSON, XML, Collection, binary file, and many more.
 - ClientID: Displayed in logs, tracing, and KubeMQ dashboard(When using Events Store, it must be unique).
 - Tags: Set of Key value pair that help categorize the message